lainey-ing/lainey-ing.github.io/_pages/about.md

 ---

-title: "About David Florian"
+title: "About Elaina Ingelmo"

 ---

 ## Education

-David prides himself on his diverse skill set.
-His most prominent fields of expertise are additive manufacturing (i.e., 3D printing) and biotechnology.

 * Vanderbilt University
   * BE Mechancial Engineering